top

 Video Jamie Boyd, the Boyd family most important LIVING artist

-The BOYD family exhibition in Galeria Aniela coup the front page Sydney Morning Herald, Australian National NEWS ABC TV and Sunday Afternoon ABC TV.
+The BOYD family exhibition in Galeria Aniela Fine Art Gallery and Sculpture Park coup the front page Sydney Morning Herald, Australian National NEWS the ABC TV and Sunday Afternoon the ABC TV.

-John Perceval Retrospective won the Australian National NEWS ABC TV and Charles Blackman Retrospective conquer Australian Art Scream SBS TV.
+John Perceval Retrospective conquer the Australian National NEWS ABC TV and Charles Blackman Retrospective won Australian Art Scream SBS TV.

 Works of art live for generations, constantly reborn in the minds of the beholders to bring new meanings, new dreams, new ways of seeing and experiencing the world.
 Be part of this magic world of amazing fine art from the ocean of tranquillity to concur the heart, mind and soul.